cskonopka/react-vaultrandomization/README.md

 # react-vaultrandomization
+#### The *react-vaultrandomization* web application serves analog video synthesis clips.
+When the user presses the random button, a new vimeo link is selected from a .csv document and displayed on the webpage.

 <p align="center">
   <img width="75%" height="75%" src="https://i.ibb.co/HV6HdGq/react-vaultrandomization-01.png"/>
 </p>
-### *react-vaultradomization* is a React+Node web application that serves analog video synthesis clips via user input.

 ## Setup
 Install dependencies